Science and technology in Malawi: Research and publications

 Despite being one of the poorest countries in the world, Malawi devoted 1.06% of GDP to gross domestic expenditure on research and development in 2010, according to a survey by the Department of Science and Technology, which makes it one of the highest ratios in Africa.
 This corresponds to per researcher.
-Malawi is considered to have a viable national innovation system by an UNESCO report.
+Malawi is considered to have a viable national innovation system by a UNESCO report.

 In 2010, Malawi counted 123 researchers (in head counts) per million inhabitants, a median number for Southern Africa.
 This was a higher ratio than the average for sub-Saharan Africa as a whole: 91 researchers per million inhabitants.
 In Malawi, one in five researchers were women in 2010.